What a Great Menu Knowledge Quiz Actually Covers

 3. Prices + Sections

-Not memorization to the dollar — but rough memory of price bands.
+Not memorization to the dollar, but rough memory of price bands.
 Which entrées are $18-24, which are $30+, which apps round out a $15 build.
 Section membership matters too: a new guest asking "what's on the dinner menu but not the lunch menu?" should get a clean answer, not a shrug.

 4. Pairings + Upsells

-The category most operators skip — and the one that drives revenue.
+The category most operators skip, and the one that drives revenue.
 A server who can recommend a specific wine for every entrée without glancing at the list sells more wine, full stop.
 Same for cocktails, desserts, add-ons.
 This is where a well-designed menu quiz turns into actual revenue.

-Why AI Writes Better Questions Than Humans
+Why Does AI Write Better Quiz Questions Than Humans?

 Hot take from someone who's written quizzes by hand: humans get lazy.
 We write the first three questions carefully, then the remaining 27 are cookie-cutter.
 AI, given a good prompt and your actual menu, doesn't get tired.
 It generates questions that cover every item, every section, every allergen, consistently.